 14. Rebel Without A Pause

 The first single off of this album is a straight classic.
 Chuck's commanding on the mic (like ALL of this album), with Flav right behind him on another thumpin' Bomb Squad produced banger.
 It also has a good number of some of their most memorable soundbytes.

 This is appropriately titled.
 When you think about where our country was in the 1980s in terms of "Black America," you can see where the title "Prophets Of Rage" comes from.

 I thank the Beastie Boys for their (direct) influence for this song, and it was a VERY good closer when you look at all the songs before it.

 Wow, this album continues to age WELL and it'll always stand the test of time.
-After their 1987 debut, PE returned more focused, more powerful, more controversial, more commanding, more revolutionary, you name it, ALL of the elements that weren't there on the first album were present here in every sense of the imagination.
+After their 1987 debut, PE returned more focused, more powerful, more controversial, more commanding, more revolutionary, you name it, ALL of the elements that weren't present on the first album were here in every sense of the imagination.
 Chuck D held things down EXCEPTIONALLY WELL, as he lyrically stepped up in a major way from a social and political standpoint.
-Flavor Flav was his usual self, and please don't get me started on the Bomb Squad.
+Flavor Flav was his usual self, a perfect hypeman for Chuck, and please don't get me started on the Bomb Squad.
 Their production had grew by leaps and bounds, and it, much like Chuck, would only get better from here.
 This was a groundbreaking/landmark album for hip hop (also reaching Platinum status in August of 1989), and things will never be THIS good/original/captivating again.
 MUCH love and respect for all involved.

 Final Grade- A+